 Color theory based on traditional and contemporary color theories.
 Study of painting, materials, and techniques.
-(H)
+This class may include students from multiple sections.
+(Humanities, Elective)

-- To promote visual thinking and a respect for the visual arts. - 2.
+- 1. To promote visual thinking and a respect for the visual arts. - 2.
 To achieve an understanding of the visual theories of art through a study of art elements and design principles. - 3.
-To promote an understanding of various visual art mediums and the artist's contribution to society. - To increase awareness of the relationship of creative mankind.
+To promote an understanding of various visual art mediums and the artist's contribution to society. - 4.
+To increase awareness of the relationship of creative mankind.